hbctraining/scRNA-seq_online/lessons/pseudobulk_DESeq2_scrnaseq.md

 <img src="../img/sample_qc.png" width="700">
 </p>

 When using these unsupervised clustering methods, normalization and log2-transformation of the counts improves the distances/clustering for visualization.
-DESeq2 uses median of ratios method for count normalization and a **regularized log transform** (rlog) of the normalized counts for sample-level QC as it moderates the variance across the mean, improving the clustering.
+DESeq2 uses the median of ratios method for count normalization and a **regularized log transform** (rlog) of the normalized counts for sample-level QC as it moderates the variance across the mean, improving the clustering.

 <p align="center">
 <img src="../img/rlog_transformation.png" width="700">